Joel Álvarez

-Background
+Early life

-Joel was born in Gijón, Spain and spent his childhood in the neighborhood of the Pumarín industrial park.
-When he was 18 years old he began to practice mixed martial arts at a gym in his city, the Tibet Sports Center, and years later he made his debut in several tournaments at regional level.
+Álvarez was born in Gijón, Spain, on March 2, 1993, and spent his childhood in the Polígono de Pumarín neighbourhood.
+When he was 18 years old, he began to practice mixed martial arts at local gym Centro Deportivo Tíbet.
+Later, he made his debut in several regional level tournaments.

 Mixed martial arts career

 Early career

 A professional competitor since 2013, Álvarez fought primarily in his native Spain and garnered a record of 15 wins against 1 loss in the first five years of his career.
-He was undefeated in the Spanish promotion Ansgar Fighting League (AFL), where he was the Lightweight Champion, after defeating Brazil's Julio César Alves by submission in the second round.
+He was undefeated in the Spanish promotion Ansgar Fighting League (AFL), where he was the lightweight champion, after defeating Brazil's Júlio César Alves by submission in the second round.

 Ultimate Fighting Championship

-In his debut, Álvarez faced Damir Ismagulov on February 23, 2019 at UFC Fight Night: Błachowicz vs. Santos.
+In his debut, Álvarez faced Damir Ismagulov on February 23, 2019, at UFC Fight Night: Błachowicz vs. Santos.
 He lost the fight via unanimous decision.

-Álvarez faced Danilo Belluardo on June 1, 2019 at UFC Fight Night: Gustafsson vs. Smith.
+Álvarez faced Danilo Belluardo on June 1, 2019, at UFC Fight Night: Gustafsson vs. Smith.
 He won the fight via TKO in the second round.

-Álvarez faced Joseph Duffy on July 15, 2020 at UFC Fight Night 172.
+Álvarez faced Joseph Duffy on July 15, 2020, at UFC Fight Night 172.
 He won the fight via a submission in round one.

-Álvarez faced Alexander Yakovlev on October 24, 2020 at UFC 254.
+Álvarez faced Alexander Yakovlev on October 24, 2020, at UFC 254.
 At the weigh-ins, Álvarez weighed in at 159.5 pounds, three and a half pounds over the lightweight non-title fight limit.
 The bout proceeded at catchweight and he was fined 30% of his purse, which went to his opponent Yakovlev.
 He won the fight via an armbar submission in round one.